KillahPotatoes/arma.warfare/README.md

 ## Mission setup

-The missions is best played on a 3x3 km area with about 5-7 sectors.

 ##### Placing sectors
 Place markers with the naming convention 'sector_\<name\>'.
 An ammobox will spawn in its center så make sure its empty.